|Army Sgt. Willie James Chapman|

 May 14, 1967 – An open house was scheduled to be held at the Conecuh County Hospital this Sunday afternoon from 2 p.m. until 4:30 p.m., according to Milston Sullivan, administrator.
 The board of trustees and the entire staff of Conecuh County Hospital invited the public to come and inspect the hospital during this time.
 Of special interest was the recently completed new seven private rooms.

 May 14, 1969 – Army Sgt.
-Willie James Chapman of Jackson, Ala. was killed in action in Vietnam.
+Willie James Chapman, 20, of Jackson, Ala. was killed in action in Hue, Thua Thien-Hue, Vietnam.
+Born on June 21, 1948, he was buried in Berry’s Chapel AME Zion Church Cemetery at Winn in Clarke County.

-May 14, 1969 - In his first full-length report to the American people concerning the Vietnam War, President Nixon responed to the 10-point plan offered by the National Liberation Front at the 16th plenary session of the Paris talks on May 8.
-The NLF’s 10-point program for an “overall solution” to the war included an unconditional withdrawal of United States and Allied troops from Vietnam; the establishment of a coalition government and the holding of free elections; the demand that the South Vietnamese settle their own affairs “without foreign interference”; and the eventual reunification of North and South Vietnam.
+May 14, 1969 - In his first full-length report to the American people concerning the Vietnam War, President Nixon responded to the 10-point plan offered by the National Liberation Front at the 16th plenary session of the Paris talks on May 8.

-May 14, 1970 - Allied military officials announced that 863 South Vietnamese were killed from May 3 to 9.
-This was the second highest weekly death toll of the war to date for the South Vietnamese forces.
-These numbers reflected the changing nature of the war as U.S. forces continued to withdraw and the burden of the fighting was shifted to the South Vietnamese as part of Nixon’s “Vietnamization” of the war effort.
+May 14, 1970 - Allied military officials announced that 863 South Vietnamese were killed from May 3 to 9, the second highest weekly death toll of the war to date for the South Vietnamese forces.

 May 14, 1972 - Willie Mays hit a home run in his first game as a New York Met.